 WAC 246-282-014 Operating provisions.

-(1) Any person who possesses a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption must display a photocopy or original of a valid shellfish operation license, upon request, to any authorized representative of the department, a fish and wildlife patrol officer, or an ex officio patrol officer.
+(1) A person must show a valid shellfish operation license when in possession of a commercial quantity of shellfish or any quantity of shellfish for sale, whether that sale is for human consumption or for bait, upon request, to an authorized representative of the department, a fish and wildlife patrol officer, or an ex officio patrol officer.
+The shellfish operation license can be in the form of an electronic copy, photocopy, or the original issued by the department.
 Failure to do so subjects the person to the penalty provisions of this chapter, as well as immediate seizure of the shellfish by the representative or officer.

-(2) Any person who harvests a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption must display a photocopy or original of a valid harvest site certificate, upon request, to any authorized representative of the department, a fish and wildlife patrol officer, or an ex officio patrol officer.
+(2) A person must show a valid harvest site certificate when harvesting a commercial quantity of shellfish or any quantity of shellfish for sale, whether that sale is for human consumption or for bait, upon request, to an authorized representative of the department, a fish and wildlife patrol officer, or an ex officio patrol officer.
+The harvest site certificate can be in the form of an electronic copy, photocopy, or the original issued by the department.
 Failure to do so subjects the person to the penalty provisions of this chapter, as well as immediate seizure of the shellfish by the representative or officer.

-(3) Any person who places a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption in containers at a harvest site must do so only at a site for which the person possesses a valid harvest site certificate.
+(3) A person must have a valid harvest site certificate when placing a commercial quantity of shellfish or any quantity of shellfish for sale, whether that sale is for human consumption or for bait, in containers at a harvest site.

 (4) The owner(s) of a shellfish operation must designate an individual as the person in charge of the operation.
 The owner(s) of a shellfish operation that includes one or more harvest sites may designate a different individual as the person in charge of the operation's harvest site(s) than the individual designated as the person in charge of all other phases of the shellfish operation.